Top 10 Dead Celebrities Who Would've Hated Trump

 Given his upbringing, I don't think he would be too kind when talking about Trump's treatment of the working class.
 I think Tupac actually denounced Trump when he was alive.

-Johnny Cash John R. "Johnny" Cash (1932-2003) was an American singer-songwriter, guitarist, actor, and author, who was widely considered one of the most influential musicians of the 20th century and one of the best-selling music artists of all time, having sold more than 90 million records worldwide.
-He died of... read more
+John R. "Johnny" Cash (1932-2003) was an American singer-songwriter, guitarist, actor, and author.
+He is widely considered one of the most influential musicians of the 20th century and one of the best-selling music artists of all time, with more than 90 million records sold worldwide.... read more

 Cash was the type of guy to root for the underdog.
 He had a whole album dedicated to preserving indigenous culture and advocated for prison reform.
 Safe to say he would've hated Trump.